I flat love the 4th of July.

 You don’t have to be a galloping gourmet.
 If you can boil water or grate a cabbage, you’re a plenty good enough cook for the 4th of July.
 No standing rib roast with little paper thingies.
 No bûche de Noël.
 No need to even sprinkle a slivered almond or nonpareil on anything.
 Ribs, burgers, dawgs, low country boil, slaw, baked beans, potato salad, deviled eggs — all good, all easy, no worries.
 If you want to get fancy shmancy, stick a piece of parsley in the potato salad.

 There will be baseball.
 It’s America’s pastime and there’s always a home game on the 4th.
-Tonight the Birmingham Baron‘s will take on the Mississippi Braves at Birmingham’s brand new Region’s Field.
+Tonight (note that this post is from 2013) the Birmingham Baron‘s will take on the Mississippi Braves at Birmingham’s brand new Region’s Field.
 Hot popcorn, cold beer, the possibility of catching a fly ball — I can’t wait.